wravoc/harden-freebsd/README.md

 ![](images/harden-freebsd-logo.jpg)

 FreeBSD officially defaults to [Permanently Insecure Mode](https://man.freebsd.org/cgi/man.cgi?securelevel).
 This script will duplicate almost all the hardening settings run by `/usr/libexec/bsdinstall/hardening` and more.
-Any directive can be set and re-set with a customizeable `settings.ini` for administering, tuning your system, and easy to use across jails.
+Any directive can be set and re-set with a customizable `settings.ini` for administering, tuning your system, and easy to use across jails.

 Even though I am by no means a FreeBSD expert, each of the security settings was researched, assessed and chosen as a set of mitigations for maximizing threat reduction while minimizing restriction of system capability and availability.